vidhipandya29/battle-of-the-ais/README.md

 # Battle of the AIs: Deepfake Content Spread Simulation

-This project simulates the spread of AI-generated content (deepfakes) in a social network, along with the dynamics between content generators and detectors.
-It's implemented using the Mesa agent-based modeling framework and adapted from Mesa's virus spread example.
+## Overview of the Phenomenon

+Our phenomenon of interest is the spread and detection of AI-generated deepfake content on social media platforms like Instagram and Meta, with a particular focus on labeling such content and its impact.
+We aim to investigate if labeling AI-generated deepfake images affects its spread and whether labeling influences user behavior and interactions.

 ## Features